 This is just so good served all by itself; the flavors and textures are amazing!
 However, to keep this meal low carb, serving cashew chicken on top of cauliflower rice will give you more of a feel of regular take-out and it will add more veggies to the dish.
 You could also serve the cashew chicken inside a lettuce wrap.
 It's a win-win with either the cauliflower rice or the lettuce wrap!

-Ingredients Needed for Low Carb Cashew Chicken Stir Fry
+Ingredients for the Chicken and Vegetable Stir Fry

 Chicken: Boneless, skinless chicken breasts or chicken thighs.
 Pick your favorite!